DarSwin: Distortion Aware Radial Swin Transformer: Introduction

 Wide field of view (FOV) lenses are becoming increasingly popular because their increased FOV minimizes cost, energy, and computation since fewer cameras are needed to image the entire environment.
 They are having a positive impact on many applications, including security ~\cite{kim2015fisheye}, augmented reality (AR)~\cite{schmalstieg2017ar}, healthcare and more particularly, autonomous vehicles \cite{deng2019restricted,yogamani2019woodscapes}, which require sensing their surrounding $360^{\circ}$ environment.

-Unfortunately, such wide-angle lenses create significant distortions in the image since the perspective projection model no longer applies: straight lines appear curved, and the appearance of the same object changes as a function of its position on the image plane.
-This distortion breaks the translation equivariance assumption implicit in convolution neural networks (CNNs) and, therefore, limits their applicability.
-This problem is further exacerbated by the diversity in lens distortion profiles: as we will demonstrate, a network naively trained for a specific lens tends to overfit to that specific distortion and does not generalize well when tested on another lens.
-Just as methods are needed to address the ``domain gap''~\cite{huang2018multimodal} from dataset bias~\cite{torralba2011unbiased,khosla2012undoing}, we believe we must also bridge the ``distortion gap'' to truly make wide-angle imaging applicable.
+Unfortunately, such wide angle lenses create significant distortions in the image since the perspective projection model no longer applies: straight lines appear curved, and the appearance of the same object changes as a function of its position on the image plane.
+This distortion breaks the translation equivariance assumption implicit in convolution neural networks (CNNs) and therefore limits their applicability.
+This problem is further exacerbated by the diversity in lens distortion profiles: as we will demonstrate, a network naively trained for a specific lens tends to overfit to that specific distortion, and does not generalize well when tested on another lens.
+Just as methods are needed to address the ``domain gap''~\cite{huang2018multimodal} from dataset bias~\cite{torralba2011unbiased,khosla2012undoing}, we believe we must also bridge the ``distortion gap'' to truly make wide angle imaging applicable.

 One popular strategy to bridge the distortion gap is to cancel the effect of distortion on the image plane by warping the input image back to a perspective projection model according to calibrated lens parameters.
 Conventional approaches can then be trained and tested on the resulting ``un-distorted'' images.
 A wide array of such methods, ranging from classical~\cite{brousseau2019calibration,ramalingan2017unifying,zhang2015line,melo2013unsupervised,kannala2006generic} to deep learning~\cite{yin2018fisheyerectnet,xue2019learning}, have been proposed.
 Unfortunately, warping a very wide angle image to a perspective projection tends to create severely stretched images and restricts the maximum field of view since, in the limit, a point at \ang{90} azimuth projects at infinity.
-Reducing the maximum field of view defeats the purpose of using a wide-angle lens in the first place.
-Other projections are also possible (e.g., cylindrical~\cite{plaut2021fisheye}, or piecewise linear~\cite{yogamani2019woodscapes}), but these also tend to create unwanted distortions or suffer from resolution loss.
+Reducing the maximum field of view defeats the purpose of using a wide angle lens in the first place.
+Other projections are also possible (e.g., cylindrical~\cite{plaut2021fisheye}) but these also tend to create unwanted distortions.